zarzet/ccundo/README.md

 > **Intelligent undo for Claude Code sessions** - Revert individual operations with cascading safety and detailed previews.

-ccundo seamlessly integrates with Claude Code to provide granular undo functionality.
-It reads directly from Claude Code's session files to track file operations and allows you to selectively revert changes with full preview and cascading safety.
+ccundo seamlessly integrates with Claude Code to provide granular undo and redo functionality.
+It reads directly from Claude Code's session files to track file operations and allows you to selectively revert or restore changes with full preview and cascading safety.

 ## ✨ Features

 - **Automatic Detection** - Reads directly from Claude Code session files
-- **Detailed Previews** - See exactly what will be changed before undoing
+- **Detailed Previews** - See exactly what will be changed before undoing/redoing
-- **Cascading Undo** - Maintains project consistency by undoing dependent operations
+- **Cascading Undo/Redo** - Maintains project consistency by undoing/redoing dependent operations
+- **Complete Redo System** - Reverse any undo operation with full cascading support
 - **Multi-language** - Supports English and Japanese (日本語)
 - **Smart Operation Tracking** - Tracks file edits, creations, deletions, renames, and bash commands
 - **Safe Backups** - Creates backups before making changes